bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 A "staffing" SME's job is to shepherd the Working Group in the right direction.
 They generally have the final say on design and implementation proposals, prior to the final reviews by the other SMEs / Project Lead.
 Staffing SMEs are welcome (and encouraged) to help draft designs and implementations, but this is not _required_.
 In _all_ cases they are responsible for ensuring that the Working Group moves in the correct direction.

-If a "staffing SME" can no longer dedicate the time necessary to vet the outputs of a Working Group, they should inform the relevant members of Bevy Leadership, who will then decide the best way to move forward (ex: Keeping moving forward if there are still enough staffing SMEs, find a new SME to staff the Goal, or Postpone the Goal).
+If a "staffing SME" can no longer dedicate the time necessary to vet the outputs of a Working Group, they should inform the relevant members of Bevy Leadership, who will then decide the best way to move forward (ex: Keeping moving forward if there are still enough staffing SMEs, find a new SME to staff the Goal, transitioned to the Unstaffed state, or Postpone the Goal).

 If an appropriate **SME** is unavailable, **Maintainers** can also choose to staff a Goal, provided relevant **SMEs** and the **Project Lead** are on board.

-The SMEs staffing a Goal should be listed in the Goal's description.
+The SMEs staffing a Goal should be listed in the Goal's description and assigned to the Goal's issue.

 ## The Life-cycle of a Goal